 Dreams in Ductwork: Sam’s Subconscious Rebellion

 Sam’s fantasy sequences form the film’s beating heart, sequences of operatic grandeur where he battles mechanical monsters and rescues the ethereal Jill Layton (Kim Greist).
 These interludes, scored to Michael Kamen’s lush, romantic swells, contrast sharply with the film’s industrial clatter.
-Gilliam’s animation background shines here: giant samurai insects and winged ascents evoke his Monty Python cutout style, evolved into live-action spectacle.
+Gilliam’s animation background shines here.
+Giant samurai insects and winged ascents evoke his Monty Python cutout style, evolved into live-action spectacle.

 Jill, the truck driver with a rebel streak, represents unattainable purity.
-Her repeated brushes with arrest highlight the system’s random cruelty; a single clerical error marks her a terrorist.
+Her repeated brushes with arrest highlight the system’s random cruelty.
+A single clerical error marks her a terrorist.
 Greist’s understated performance grounds these flights of fancy, her quiet defiance piercing Sam’s illusions.
-Their romance, fraught with misunderstandings, underscores the film’s theme: in a surveilled world, genuine connection becomes rebellion.
+Their romance, fraught with misunderstandings, underscores the film’s theme.
+In a surveilled world, genuine connection becomes rebellion.

 Studio Wars and Scissor Murder: The Battle for Brazil